Subject Access Request

 Can I access information on someone else’s behalf?

 Click on the link to download a representation mandate form.
-You should pass it to your housing officer when it's complete.

 How long will it take for you to respond to my request?